Air Traffic: Hiatus (2010)

-In September 2010 the remaining 3 members announced on the band's official website that they are "taking a break from being a band for a while to try other things" suggesting that the band has split.
+In September 2010, the remaining 3 members announced on the band's official website that they are "taking a break from being a band for a while to try other things" suggesting that the band has split.
 In February 2014, the band released an update, which included a link to a previously unreleased demo, "Take Your Hands Off Me".

 (2017)

-In February 2017 the band's social media accounts became active once more, advising of an impending announcement.
-On Sunday 19 February the 4 original members confirmed they were to play a series of shows in October 2017 to celebrate 10 years since the release of Fractured Life.
+In February 2017, the band's social media accounts became active once more, advising of an impending announcement.
+On Sunday 19 February, the 4 original members confirmed they were to play a series of shows in October 2017 to celebrate 10 years since the release of Fractured Life.
 The band sold out London Scala and 3 nights in a row at Het Depot, Belgium in less than 24 hours.
-The band added another London show due to phenomenal demand at The Islington Assembly Hall and shows in Holland, Manchester, Glasgow and Birmingham.
+The band added another London show due to phenomenal demand at The Islington Assembly Hall and shows in Holland, Manchester, Glasgow, and Birmingham.
 On the night of their last show in UK of the tour, they announced they will be touring again in April 2018.
-The band announced shows at London KOKO and 2 shows at Ancienne Belgique in Brussels.
-On 6 July 2018 the band performed on the main stage in front of 60,000 people at Rock Werchter Festival alongside The Killers, Gorillaz, Pearl Jam and Snow Patrol.
+The band announced shows at Bournemouth Firestation, London KOKO and 2 shows at Ancienne Belgique in Brussels.
+On 6 July 2018, the band performed on the main stage in front of 60,000 people at Rock Werchter Festival alongside The Killers, Gorillaz, Pearl Jam, and Snow Patrol.